-My pieces are nearly all on their perfect spot!
+My pieces are nearly all in their perfect spot!
 Now the time was ripe for 19…e5 20.Nf5 Bxe4 21.Qxe4 Ndf6 where I will push e5-e4 and achieve a big advantage.

-Even with the knowledge of this game, the next opponent had even a worse outcome of the opening:
+Even with the knowledge of this game, the next opponent had an even worse outcome of the opening:

-I applied my deep knowledge and he did not play courageous enough, so he ended up in this horrible position.
+I applied my deep knowledge and he did not play courageously enough, so he ended up in this horrible position.

 My two Bishops are monsters and White is getting mated.
 Note that the King on e8 is much safer than the one on g1.

-All these examples have one thing in common: White got attacked because he did not play active enough to stop my optimal set-up.
+All these examples have one thing in common: White got attacked because he did not play actively enough to stop my optimal setup.